The Death of Supply Chain Management

 Improving the allocation of the inventory:

-To schedule work based on forecasts or allocate resources, managers use helpful analytical software tools.
+To schedule work based on forecasts or allocate resources, managers use helpful analytical inventory software tools.

 Since manufacturers are able to confirm a product/service delivery time when the order is placed, incorrectly-filled orders are reduced.